Multi-Agent Contracts: Introduction

-The difficulty is that, even in cases where $f$ is highly structured such as submodular, XOS, or subadditive (see definitions in Section~\ref{sec:preliminaries}), this structure does not carry over to $g$.
+The difficulty is that, even in cases where $f$ is highly structured, such as submodular, XOS, or subadditive, this structure does not carry over to $g$.
 For example, even in cases where $f$ is non-negative monotone and submodular, the induced $g$ will usually not be monotone and take negative values.
 If $f$ is only XOS, $g$ may even not be subadditive.

+The following example illustrates this loss of structure for a simple setting with two agents and a submodular reward function.